WHAT IS RENT-TO-OWN HOMES?

 The rent to own homes method is a circumstance where you accept to buy a home at a future date, according to a specified cost in the deal and the meanwhile, you live in the property on a rental basis.
 Other conditions used to consider this form of a purchase agreement is lease-to-own option or a lease-to-purchase option.

-LEASE-TO-OWN WILL GIVE TIME TO REPAIR CREDIT RATING
+RENT-TO-OWN WILL GIVE TIME TO REPAIR CREDIT RATING

 Rent to own is an excellent solution for home buyers who don’t meet the requirements for a conventional mortgage.
 You may not have the cash for a down-payment on a mortgage loan, or perhaps your credit rating is too low to be approved for a bank-financed a mortgage.
 If either of these are the circumstance, it is good to know that there are still alternatives for owning your home.